This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What are the different types of hypertension during pregnancy?

-- Gestational hypertension means you develop high BP between weeks 20 and 37 of your pregnancy.
+- Gestational hypertension means you develop new high BP after week 20 of your pregnancy.
 Gestational hypertension usually goes away after delivery, but it increases your risk for future chronic hypertension.